-Adipex results have been studied very well.
+Adipex results have been studied in depth.
 Adipex is one of the most commonly prescribed diet drugs in the United States.
-It has been around for many years and has been prescribed to millions of people who have needed assistance with their weight loss.
+Around for many years, it has been prescribed to millions who require weight loss assistance.

-Due to the strength of the drug and the Adipex results that have been seen in medical studies, this drug needs to be prescribed with great care.
-Adipex is not a product meant to be used by a casual dieter who simply wants to look better by bathing suit season.
+Adipex is a serious medication.
+The strength of the drug and the results seen in medical studies, must be prescribed with great care.
+It is not meant to be used by a casual dieter who simply wants to look better by swimsuit season.

-Instead, it has been designed for use by individuals suffering from obesity and whose extra weight is placing their health at risk.
-These are people who have tried to lose weight on their own but who need added assistance because of the high struggles they face in losing a large amount of weight.
+Adipex is designed for use by individuals suffering from obesity, whose extra weight places their health at risk.
+These people have tried to lose weight unsuccessfully on their own.
+They need added assistance because of the high struggles they face in losing a large amount of weight.

-To receive a prescription for Adipex diet pills, a dieter will typically need to be obese in terms of their body mass index (BMI), they will have had to have struggled to lose weight by more natural means and they are likely at risk of certain other weight related conditions such as diabetes, heart disease or other conditions.
+To receive a prescription for Adipex diet pills, a dieter will typically need to have a body mass index (BMI) in the Obese range.
+They will have struggled to lose weight by traditional means and are likely at risk of other weight-related health conditions.
+Examples are diabetes, heart disease or other conditions.

 Adipex has been found to be helpful because it is made from a powerful stimulant.
 The name Adipex is actually a brand name.
 The generic form of the drug is called phentermine HCl.
-Research has shown that it stimulates the central nervous system – the nerves and the brain – and acts as a sympathomimetic amine.
+Research has shown that it stimulates the central nervous system – the nerves and the brain – acting as a sympathomimetic amine.

 Many users experience Adipex results that include:

 That said, the drug itself doesn’t cause the weight loss.
-Adipex pills make it easier to lose weight through proper diet and exercise by reducing the unpleasant side effects often associated with cutting back on calories and boosting physical activity.
+Adipex pills make it easier to lose weight through proper diet and exercise.
+It helps by reducing unpleasant side effects that many experience when cutting back on calories and boosting physical activity.